lite-xl/lite-xl.github.io/docs/about/faq.md

 For example: `Core: Find Command` → `core:find-command`

-## How to increase all UI size/scale?
+## How to make the Lite XL UI look larger?

 There are a few ways of setting the scale: